tinbeast/goonstation-2016/maps/_Map Submission Guidelines.md

 That's all to it!
 If you have any questions about this RegEx replace for converting maps, visit #imcoder on SynIRC or the Goonstation Discord.

 ## Recommended
 ###### These are generally recommended map features that should probably be present in your map.
 If they are present, please ensure they work as intended.
 - An owlery or aviary.
-- Drains, the path is `/obj/machinery/drainage`.
-However, you would need to make a placeholder object and not submit it along with your map.
-- Monkeys (including a place for Stirstir in the brig)
+- Monkeys spawn landmarks (including a place for Stirstir in the brig)
 - Functioning buddy-paths.
-Including a tour guide written for Murray.
+Including a tour guide written for Murray/Tour Buddy.
+- If you are using perspective walls, try to minimize placing objects on the south side of rooms.
+- Blobstart, peststart, and halloweenspawn landmarks.
+- Medbay and Security should be well-thought out, daresay more so than other departments.
+- Arrivals should have more than one exit, to prevent people from being unable to join the game.
+- Cloning should follow the style of modern maps and be mostly public access.
+- Feel free to take inspiration from other maps, but please don't copy paste large parts of them.